zardoy/vscode-change-case/README.md

 # Change Case Extension for Visual Studio Code
+This is a fork of [wmaurer/vscode-change-case](https://github.com/hjdarnel/vscode-change-case), which I intend to keep up with, track issues, and update regularly.

 A wrapper around [node-change-case](https://github.com/blakeembrey/node-change-case) for Visual Studio Code.
 Quickly change the case of the current selection or current word.